Super One National Kart Championships

-The Super One National Kart Championships, also known as S1 or Super One, is a karting championship based in the United Kingdom.
-It has been in operation since 1983 and is regarded as the premier karting championship in the UK, producing professional drivers including Lewis Hamilton, Jenson Button, David Coulthard, Alexander Albon, Dan Wheldon, Anthony Davidson, Jason Plato, Zhou Guanyu and more.
+The Super One National Kart Championships (S1) is a karting championship based in the United Kingdom.
+It has been in operation since 1983 and is regarded as the premier karting championship in the UK, producing professional drivers including Lewis Hamilton, Jenson Button, David Coulthard, Alexander Albon, Dan Wheldon, Anthony Davidson, Zhou Guanyu, and more.

 History

 The first Super 1 meeting was held in 1983 at Snetterton where only four classes were run as part of the championship.
 At the time, the championship was not officially recognised as being the "British Championship" as the RAC national titles were decided over a one-weekend event.
 This continued up till 1990 when Super 1 secured the rights to decide the British champion over the course of the series.

 Over the years, the Super 1 series has produced champions that have gone on to race in Formula 1 such as David Coulthard, Will Stevens, Allan McNish, Jenson Button, Anthony Davidson, Paul di Resta, Ralph Firman and Lewis Hamilton.
 Other drivers who have won a Super 1 championship and who have gone on to professional motor racing include Gary Paffett, Mike Conway, Dan Wheldon, Ben Hanley, Oliver Jarvis, Oliver Rowland and Billy Monger.